CERTCC/CERT-Guide-to-CVD/docs/troubleshooting/index.md

 *
 *

-As we've mentioned throughout this document, CVD can occasionally be a complex process.
+As we've mentioned throughout this documentation, CVD can occasionally be a complex process.
 In this section, we'll first cover some of the common ways things can go wrong and finish with some suggestions on what to do if and when they do.
 A summary of the advice in this section can be